 Once correct positioning of the needle has occurred and depending on the test that has been requested, one of the three following options will take place:

-- For a diagnostic arthrogram before an MRI or CT scan, a dye will be injected prior to your final and definitive scan, with or without cortisone and local anaesthetic as outlined in (1).
+For a diagnostic arthrogram before an MRI or CT scan, a dye will be injected prior to your final and definitive scan, with or without cortisone and/or local anaesthetic as outlined in (1).

 Avoid any significant use of the joint that has been injected until the pain starts to resolve.
 This may take several days.
 If you hear or feel a gurgling sounds in your joint, this is normal, as air in the needle often enters the joint with the fluid and swirls about.